-The Wellness Room is a new space being added this year.
-The teacher counsellor will work out of this inclusive space for universal, small group and individual support as well as provide education around mental health and wellbeing.
+The teacher counsellor works out of this inclusive space for universal, small group and individual support as well as provides education around mental health and wellbeing.

 Computer Lab

 Located within the Learning Commons, our computers are used to develop student skills in keeping with the technology curriculum.
 All students and their parents must sign an Acceptable Use Agreement at the beginning of the school year and are expected to adhere to acceptable standards of behavior while online.
 Lethbridge School Division works to offer the best possible ways to allow students access to email and Internet services to enable students to locate current information resources and exchange messages with students around the world.